Ada-Audio/audio_wavefiles/README.md

 use  Audio.Wavefiles.Generic_Float_PCM_IO;
 ```

-You can then instantiate this package by reading, for example:
+You can then instantiate this package for reading, for example:

 ```ada
    type Float_Array is array (Positive range <>) of Float;